 Diabetes: The Basics – Taking Medications

-General Information About Diabetes Medicines
+General Information about Diabetes Medicines

 There are many medicines that can be used for type 2 diabetes.
 Different types of medicines work in different ways.
 Sometimes one medicine is enough to control type 2 diabetes.
 But you may get better control if you use two (2) or more that work in different ways.
 For example, many people use a medicine that helps the body make more insulin along with one that helps the body use insulin more efficiently.

-Some people who have Type 2 diabetes cannot make much of their own insulin at all, or there may be reasons they cannot use diabetes pills.
+Some people who have type 2 diabetes cannot make much of their own insulin at all, or there may be reasons they cannot use diabetes pills.
 If you are one of these people, you will need to use insulin.
 Insulin can be a very effective way to control diabetes when it is used correctly.

-For any diabetes medicine, there are a few things you should know:
+When using any diabetes medicine, there are a few things you should know: